AaltoRSE/speech2text/README.md

 This repo contains instructions for setting up and applying the speech2text app on Aalto Triton cluster.
 The app utilizes

 - [WhisperX](https://github.com/m-bain/whisperX) automatic speech recognition tool
-- FIXME: wav2vec word segmentation
+- [wav2vec]() to find word start and end timestamps for WhisperX transcription
 - [Pyannote](https://huggingface.co/pyannote/speaker-diarization) speaker detection (diarization) tool

-FIXME: The speech recognition and diarization steps are run independently and their result segments are combined (aligned) using a simple algorithm which for each transcription segment finds the most overlapping (in time) speaker segment.
+The speech recognition and diarization steps are run independently and their result segments are combined using a simple algorithm which for each transcription word segment finds the most overlapping (in time) speaker segment.

 The required models are described [here](#models).